 Facelifts date back to the early 1900s, when an elderly, aristocratic lady asked her doctor for a cheek lift.
 To perform the facelift, a plastic surgeon will first separate the skin from connective tissue and muscles under general anesthesia.
 The surgeon can then reposition deep facial tissues and remove jowls and excess skin.
 After the surgeon puts the skin back into place, the face will have a tighter, more youthful appearance free of wrinkles and sags.
 There are different types of facelifts, targeting the whole face or smaller areas.

-Although botulinum toxin injections and dermal fillers have exploded in popularity, and helped make plastic surgery seem less taboo, they do have their limitations.
-These injections can last a few months to a couple of years, but do not provide the long-term results of a facelift.
-Also, although they can correct the appearance of wrinkles or restore volume to aging skin, the fillers can only do so much.
-At some point, the look of aging will progress past what dermal fillers can fix, so patients will have to turn to facelift surgery if they want to maintain a more youthful appearance.
+Even though it is common knowledge that botulinum toxin injections and dermal fillers have in recent year exploded in popularity, having a leading role to make plastic surgery to be less taboo, they do have their limitations.
+These injections produce results that can last a few months up to a couple of years, but do not provide the associated long-term results of an actual facelift.
+Another important aspect is that although specialists can use them to correct the appearance of wrinkles or restore volume to aging/aged skin, the fillers can only perform to a certain extent.
+At some point, the appearance of age will progress well past what dermal fillers can resolve, leaving patients to turn to facelift surgery should they want to upkeep a more youthful appearance.

 The statistics show facelifts are regaining their popularity, but the reasons are not clear.
 Perhaps as dermal fillers have become less taboo, more people opted for these procedures, but as those people age, they are discovering they need more invasive measures to maintain the results.
 Whatever the case, it seems that facelifts are not falling out of favor any time soon.